Ankitz007/mf-nav-api/README.md

-# Mutual Funds NAV Backend
+# Mutual Funds NAV API

 <div style="background-color: #d0f0c0; border-radius: 8px; padding: 10px 10px 2px; margin: 4px; text-align: center;">
   <p style="font-weight: bold;">⚠️ Note: This is a learning project and is not intended for any other use.
 Please use it only for educational purposes.</p>